Our Team

 Senior Geologist, M.S.

-Dan Martin is a geologist who has worked in the Oil and Gas business since 2006.
-During this time, he has worked with every facet of resistivity and acoustic image logs including; structural interpretation, facies analysis, and the integration of image logs with geomechanical studies.
+Dan Martin is a geologist with extensive experience in the oil and gas industry, having worked in this field since 2006.
+Throughout his career, he has specialized in various aspects of resistivity and acoustic image logs, including structural interpretation, facies analysis, and integrating image logs with geomechanical studies.

-Dan started his career doing field mapping and image log evaluation in the Sandino Basin of Nicaragua, and in the years since then he has analyzed and interpreted geological data from sedimentary basins all over the world.
-In North America he has analyzed hundreds of wells in the Permian, Mid-Continent, Rocky Mountains, Appalachian, and Fort Worth Basins.
+Dan began his career conducting field mapping and image log evaluation in the Sandino Basin of Nicaragua.
+Since then, he has analyzed and interpreted geological data from sedimentary basins across the globe.
+In North America, he has evaluated hundreds of wells in prominent regions such as the Permian, Mid-Continent, Rocky Mountains, Appalachian, and Fort Worth Basins.

-Dan has M.S. and B.S. degrees from Brigham Young University.
-For his Master’s thesis, Dan mapped the complex geology of Capitol Reef National Park.
+Dan earned both his Master’s and Bachelor’s degrees from Brigham Young University.
+For his Master’s thesis, he mapped the complex geology of Capitol Reef National Park.

-When not doing geology, Dan enjoys the usual list of outdoor activities; camping, hiking, rock climbing, and skiing.
-He also enjoys reading poetry and World War 2 Spy novels.
+Outside of geology, Dan enjoys a range of outdoor activities, including camping, hiking, rock climbing, and skiing.
+He also has a passion for reading poetry and World War II spy novels.

 Borehole Image Specialists